OHIO International Consulting Program

 The OICP is currently partnering exclusively with Sogeti, a multinational information technology consulting firm.
 Sogeti works with companies such as HP, IBM, Microsoft and Oracle to provide professional technology services and software testing with more than 20,000 experts in 15 countries.
 This partnership presents OHIO students with an extraordinary chance to earn internship credit working with Sogeti leadership solving real business problems for Sogeti clients like Proctor and Gamble, Johnson & Johnson, Abercrombie and Fitch, and L Brands.

-In this program, teams of students participate in an 8- to 12-week consulting project with our partner.
+In this program, teams of students participate in a consulting project with our partner, Sogeti.
 The project provides a significant hands-on experience that enables students to integrate theoretical and practical training in the process of analyzing and solving a substantive business problem.

 Students will work in culturally diverse consulting teams that will include a mix of U.S. and non-U.S. students who work collaboratively to provide rigorous, practical recommendations to the client organization.
-At least two nationalities are represented on each student team, and teams may have up to 4 different nationalities represented among their members.
 The interactions that occur as part of this project-based programs provide students with in-depth experience similar to that found when working in multinational corporations, facilitating the development of international and cross-cultural management skills that enhance personal and career performance.

 To enhance project quality and student learning, each consulting team is coached by an experienced faculty member from OHIO’s College of Business.
 The participating client organizations receive an action-oriented report that includes relevant analysis and practical recommendations, similar to what a paid consultant might provide.

 Costs and Credits